vanjac/WingEd/docs/README.md

 WingEd only operates on closed [manifold](https://en.wikipedia.org/wiki/Surface_(topology)) surfaces.
 Internally it uses the [half-edge](https://en.wikipedia.org/wiki/Doubly_connected_edge_list) data structure to represent meshes.

 WingEd makes use of [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) to store editor state, using the [immer](https://github.com/arximboldi/immer) library.
 This allows for simple and robust implementation of undo, and rollback after errors.
 In the future it could help with adding concurrency.

+The renderer uses OpenGL 3.2 Core profile, but can fallback to OpenGL 2.0.